lkoepsel/AVR_C/README.md

 	See example in *button* folder as to how to use

 ### Multi-tasking
-THere are six examples of multi-tasking in the examples folder.
+There are six examples of multi-tasking in the examples folder.
 Two are 3rd party code which I added for consideration as multitasking models.
 And the remaining four are a development, which I document in greater detail [here.](https://wellys.com/posts/avr_c_step6/)

 In a nutshell:
 * *multifunction* is the first iteration, simply a proof of concept that the *"single-line scheduler"* works.